AdobeDocs/photoshop-api-docs/README.md

 ## Current Limitations
 There are a few limitations to the APIs you should be aware of ahead of time.
 - Multi-part uploads and downloads are not yet supported
-- Clients can only use assets stored on EITHER Adobe's Creative Cloud or external storage (like AWS S3).
-Support for mixing and matching will be added in the future
+- Clients can use assets stored on Adobe's Creative Cloud and external storage (like AWS S3).
 - The `/documentOperations` endpoint only supports a single PSD input
 - Error handling is a work in progress.
 Sometimes you may not see the most helpful of messages